 Rationale: The course is being revised to meet the needs of our students in the BA in Music/Theory and Composition Track and to address accreditation issues.
 Combining two one-credit courses MUSC 217 and 218 into one three-credit course allows students to devote more attention to mastery of a set of very daunting skills.
+The National v Course Deletion: APPROVED vi Catalog Description Change:

-The National Association of Schools of Music has asked us to increase the percentage of credits in music in the BA in Music/Theory and Composition Track.
+Association of Schools of Music has asked us to increase the percentage of credits in music in the BA in Music/Theory and Composition Track.